swizzin/docs.swizzin.ltd/docs/applications/qbittorrent.md

 ### Web UI

 The web UI is significantly easier to access, which is why many prefer it.
-You can access deluge-web from `https://yourhost.ltd/qbittorrent`.
+You can access qBittorrent from `https://yourhost.ltd/qbittorrent`.

 If you are not currently logged in, you will first receive a basic authentication dialog from the webserver.
 Once authenticated, you'll receive a secondary prompt from qBittorrent.
 This password is the same as the one you just entered.